GitXpresso/CLODSH/README.md

 # Dockersh
-The sh in docker sh stands for self hosted folders will be ready for you to run browsers and others stuff the orginal people who made the docker container will be credited
+The sh in docker sh stands for self hosted folders will be ready for you to run browsers and others stuff the orginal people who made the docker container will be credited.
 ## Todo
 - [X] Finish making Docker installation on kali linux tutorial
 - [ ] Finish malimg docker compose installation on kali linux tutorial